124938/learning-spark/README.md

 res1: Long = 187
 ~~~

-## Spark - Use existing environment of Cloudera QuickStart VM
+## Spark - Use existing configured environment (Of Cloudera QuickStart VM)

 * **Pre-Requisite**
   * Cloudera QuickStart VM should be up & running